RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step1.md

 ## Oracle Events Configuration

-In this scenario we will be mostly using the OCI Console to configure the Events, Rules, Topics, etc.

 In the tenant that you are using, there are a set of policies already in place, but if you are curious or if you are using your own environment you need to create a set of polices that will allow users to create and manage rules